🪹Temp Folder

 Employ up-to-date antivirus and antimalware solutions to detect and remove threats in the

-folder is commonly used by malware for its transient nature and ease of access.
+The Temp folder is commonly used by malware for its transient nature and ease of access.
 Regular monitoring and cleanup, combined with effective security measures, are crucial to mitigating threats associated with this folder.

 4o mini